-- 4. The Government has decided that pensioners should have broadly the same level of support that they had in the old Council Tax Benefit scheme.
-This means that the Council must follow the rules decided by central Government and has no discretion to alter them. - 5.
-Subject to some overall conditions (see paragraph 9 below), there are three groups of pensioners in financial need who the scheme is designed to help: - Those whose income is no greater than the set amount allowed for living expenses; these pensioners qualify for up to a 100% reduction on their council tax bill. - Those whose income is greater to a certain extent than the set amount allowed for living expenses - these pensioners will have 20% of the difference between their income and the amount for living expenses deducted from the maximum amount of council tax reduction that would otherwise be payable. - Those where there is a second adult sharing the household who would normally be expected to contribute towards the council tax bill, but who cannot afford to do so; these pensioners will see a reduction in their council tax bill of either 7.5%, 15%, 25% or 100%, depending on the circumstances of the second adult living in the household (see Appendix 2). - 6.
-Where a pensioner is receiving the guarantee-part of State Pension Credit, their income and capital are ignored for the purposes of council tax reduction, so the pensioner receives a 100% reduction on their council tax bill.
+- 5. The Government has decided that pensioners should have broadly the same level of support that they had in the old Council Tax Benefit scheme.
+This means that the Council must follow the rules decided by central Government. - 6.
+Subject to some overall conditions (see paragraph 11 below), there are three groups of pensioners in financial need who the scheme is designed to help: - Those whose income is no greater than the set amount allowed for living expenses; these pensioners qualify for up to a 100% reduction on their council tax bill. - Those whose income is greater to a certain extent than the set amount allowed for living expenses these pensioners will have 20% of the difference between their income and the amount for living expenses deducted from the maximum amount of council tax reduction that would otherwise be payable.